 The proposal complies with the 45 degree code with regards to loss of light, as set out in the Council's SPG when measured from the nearest principal window of the attached dwelling, 3 Lansdell Avenue.
-In terms of the impact of the extension on the occupiers of No. 3, the two storey part of the extension closest to the boundary would project 1800mm from the original rear wall, and it is considered that this would not have an overbearing impact on the adjoining occupiers.
+In terms of the impact of the extension on the occupiers of No. 3, the two storey part of the extension closest to the boundary would project 1800mm from the original rear wall, and it is considered that this would not have an overbearing impact on the adjoining occupiers

-Turning to the impact on 11 Clare Avenue, the extension would be approximately 12.75 metres from the windows on the rear elevation of 11 Clare Avenue.
+Turning to the impact on the adjoining dwelling whose rear elevation faces the side of the proposed extension.
+The extension would be approximately 12.75 metres from the windows on the rear elevation.
 The SPG sets out an advised distance of 13.5 metres from principal windows facing onto a wall of a two storey dwelling with no principal windows.
-The distance achieved falls short of the advised distance by just over 1 metre, which on balance is considered acceptable when taking into consideration that there are intervening trees and the proposed extension would be to the north west of 11 Clare Avenue, therefore not likely to cause any significant shading issues to principal windows.
+The distance achieved falls short of the advised distance by just over 1 metre, however on balance this is considered acceptable when taking into account that there are intervening trees and the proposed extension would be to the north west of 11 Clare Avenue, therefore not likely to cause any significant shading issues to principal windows.

-The distance between the proposed principal windows on the rear elevation and the dwellings to the rear on Croft Avenue would be around 38 metres, which greatly exceeds the advised separation distance in the SPG which seeks 21 metres between facing principal windows.
-The required distance increases by 3 metres for each additional storey, therefore taking into account the change in land levels, the 38 metre separation distance is still considered to exceed the requirements of the SPG.
+The distance between the proposed principal windows on the rear elevation and the dwellings to the rear on Croft Avenue would be around 38 metres.
+The advised separation distance in the SPG is 21 metres between facing principal windows which increases by 3 metres for each additional storey.
+Taking into account the change in land levels, which has a similar impact as additional storeys, the 38 metre separation distance is still considered to exceed the requirements of the SPG.